 To set up Microsoft Azure Key Vault, you will create a virtual machine (VM) on Azure.
 Then create a Key Vault, set up your access policy, and create your encryption keys in the Key Vault.

 Create a Virtual Machine in Azure

-On the Azure Home page, click virtual machines and click Add to create a new VM.
-Enter information into the fields for the basic setup.
+- 1. On the Azure Home page, click Virtual machines. - 2.
+Click Add to create a new virtual machine (VM).
+This screen appears: